 Fans will help to cool down the air if there isn’t much of a breeze coming in from outdoors.
-You can improve the effectiveness of fans by using multiple fans and making sure that there are no obstructions in the way.
+You can improve the effectiveness of fans by using multiple fans.
+Also, make sure that there are no obstructions in the way.
 There are various arguments as to where the best place is to position fans – so long as you’re not putting a fan directly facing a wall, it’s unlikely to make too much of a difference.
 Placing a bowl of ice in front of a fan can be a great trick for making the air coming out of your fan cooler.

 Consider air conditioning

 If you haven’t got air conditioning in your home, it could be worth investing in to have a more effective impact on your home’s temperature.
 An HVAC contractor will be able to install an air conditioning system for you.
 Do your research online first in order to find the most economical and effective option.
-Air conditioning units should be serviced every year to keep them running at their full capability.
+Because air conditioning units should be serviced every year to keep them running at their full capability.